 Among the deceased were five women and five men.
 At least 10 others were wounded, police said.

 The festival was the most attended Lunar New Year celebration in the majority Chinese-American city near Los Angeles since before the coronavirus pandemic, drawing a crowd of about 100,000 people, Mayor Pro Tem Jose Sanchez told reporters.
 Following the tragedy, the Sunday celebrations were canceled.

 A few minutes after the Star Ballroom Dance Studio shooting, the gunman—identified by police as a 72-year-old Asian man—made his way to another dance studio, Lai Lai Ballroom in nearby Alhambra, and was disarmed by a group of people, including a young man who spoke to ABC News about the incident.
 The shooter then fled in a van and took his own life as police closed in on him, Los Angeles County Sheriff Robert Luna said Sunday, per ABC.

 See below for ways you can help Monterey Park residents, survivors, and families of the deceased following the horrific shooting.

-GoFundMe launched a page dedicated to supporting the people and families affected by the Jan.
-21 shooting.
-So far, there are two verified fundraises:
+GoFundMe launched a page dedicated to supporting the people and families affected by the January 21 shooting.
+In it, one can see the verified fundraises for the cause.
+So far, there are two: